Installing ARTIQ¶

 $ echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf

-The easiest way to obtain ARTIQ is to install it into the user environment with
+There are few options for accessing ARTIQ through Nix.
+The easiest way is to install it into the user environment:

 $ nix profile install git+https://github.com/m-labs/artiq.git?ref=release-8

-Answer “Yes” to the questions about setting Nix configuration options (for more details see ‘Troubleshooting’ below.)
+Answer “Yes” to the questions about setting Nix configuration options (for more details see Installation details below.)
 You should now have a minimal installation of ARTIQ, where the usual front-end commands (artiq_run

 , artiq_master